warren-gallagher/foal-passkeys/README.md

 This implementation uses the @simplewebauthn/server and @simplewebauthn/browser packages.
 Documenation on these can be found at:
 [https://simplewebauthn.dev/docs/](https://simplewebauthn.dev/docs/)

+### Personal Editorial

+Not necessarily advocating for passkeys given the state of the ecosystems, just curious.
+For a good roundup of the state of Passkeys as of December 30th, 2024, check out: [https://arstechnica.com/security/2024/12/passkey-technology-is-elegant-but-its-most-definitely-not-usable-security/](https://arstechnica.com/security/2024/12/passkey-technology-is-elegant-but-its-most-definitely-not-usable-security/)

 ## Capabilities

 1. Allows HTML+Javascript registration of a passkey with the server